 If the pink screen of death of your Mac still exists after you've tried the above ways, it indicates that your Mac has severer problems.
 The real troublemakers may be related to the system, software, and hardware.

 4. Fix the software incompatibility in Safe Mode

 Software incompatibility means the particular software (Usually the third-party software) doesn't have the ability to run on some operating system.
 If the software is forced to working on a specific system, problems will appear like the pink screen.

 The pink screen is prone to emerge on your Mac after you've upgraded the system, like upgrading macOS Catalina to macOS Big Sur.
 That is because the third-party software hasn't been updated to run on a new system.

-That is because the CPU architectures of the M1 Mac has changed when compares to Intel-based Macs.
-And the M1 Mac loads with macOS Big Sur, the newest macOS at present.
+The CPU architectures of the M1 Mac has changed when compares to Intel-based Macs.
 But much of the third-party software is still Intel-chip-oriented and prior system-oriented.
 So, software incompatibility is likely in M1 Mac.

 To check and fix the third-party software incompatibility problem, you need to boot into Safe Mode.
 In Safe Mode, macOS will only boot with a minimum of required software and drivers without any third-party software.

-Boot into Safe Mode on an Intel-based Mac:
+Boot into Safe Mode on an Intel-based MacBook: